ircv3/ircv3-specifications/extensions/echo-message-3.2.md

 messages from one client, the messages get automatically relayed to other attached clients.
 This allows all attached clients to display full conversation.

+Servers MAY send a faked message back to the client instead, in cases where the final version is silently blocked, for example when spam filtering.

 ## Limitations